You are here

 Medical and Other Benefits and Services

-Schools and districts operating under the 2020 Title IX Regulations must treat pregnancy, childbirth, false pregnancy, termination of pregnancy, and recovery therefrom the same as any other temporary disability with respect to any hospital or medical benefit, service, plan, or policy for students.
+Under the 2020 Title IX Regulations, schools and districts must treat pregnancy, childbirth, false pregnancy, termination of pregnancy, and recovery therefrom the same as any other temporary disability with respect to any hospital or medical benefit, service, plan, or policy for students.

 Medical Leave